 We here at My First Shiba Inu do not advocate purchasing Mame Shiba Inus.

 This breeder should also be involved in showing their dogs at shows - a good sign that the breeder is reputable.

 Shiba Inu are already beautiful dogs with a great history and lineage.
-It would be utterly disrespectful to "shrink" this breed just to make them cuter.
+It would be utterly disrespectful to "shrink" this breed simply to appease our own vanity and convenience.

-If you want a smaller cute dog, perhaps look into getting a Pomeranian instead.
+If you want a smaller sized, fox-like dog, perhaps look into getting a Klee Kai instead.

 Thanks for visiting Myfirstshiba.com!
 We do our very best in providing our readers with awesome content about our beloved Shiba Inu breed.
 Some of our articles include reviews and recommendations to our favorite products.
 We do earn commissions from affiliate links that help support our work and mission.
 Thanks again for visiting.
 Shiba Kisses To All!